GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-security/README.md

 ### Cloud KMS

-A reference Cloud KMS implementation is part of this stage, to provide a simple way of managing centralized keys, that are then shared and consumed widely across the org to enable customer-managed encryption.
+A reference Cloud KMS implementation is part of this stage, to provide a simple way of managing centralized keys, that are then shared and consumed widely across the organization to enable customer-managed encryption.
 The implementation is also easy to clone and modify to support other services like Secret Manager.

 The Cloud KMS configuration allows defining keys by name (typically matching the downstream service that uses them) in different locations, either based on a common default or a per-key setting.
 It then takes care internally of provisioning the relevant keyrings and creating keys in the appropriate location.